vitalif/vitastor/docs/config/layout-osd.en.md

 Because of this it can actually be beneficial to use SSDs which work well with 512 byte sectors and use 512 byte disk_alignment, journal_block_size and meta_block_size.
-But the only SSD that may fit into this category is Intel Optane (probably, not tested yet).
+But at the moment, no such SSDs are known...

 Clients don't need to be aware of disk_alignment, so it's not required to put a modified value into etcd key /vitastor/config/global.